valyala/Varnish-Cache/doc/sphinx/reference/params.rst

 	How long the expiry thread sleeps when there is nothing for it to do.

+expiry_batch_size
+	- Units: objects
+	- Default: 1000

+	How much objects the expiry thread can process at once before flushing stats.
+	Too low value will result in CPU waste spent on frequent stats flushing.
+	Too high value can result in stats lags when expiration list contains too many objects.

 fetch_chunksize
 	- Units: kilobytes
 	- Default: 128